 Sheila Sharpe

-Artist, Lover, Forger, Thief is a riveting, wildly entertaining, complex, and adrenaline-fueled art crime novel that is as intriguing as it is satisfying.
-Nick McCoy wants out of the art forgery business--but not until he exacts revenge on the man who murdered his family years ago.
-Kate O'Dade, McCoy's former therapist, comes to him for help after mysteriously receiving a painting of Matisse's Open Window from an unknown benefactor.
-This seemingly innocent meeting to determine its authenticity sets off a chain of events that will take McCoy, O'Dade, Cromwell and his new team of investigators from San Diego to England, and from art forgery to murder.
+Artist, Lover, Forger, Thief, the latest book by author and psychologist Sheila Sharpe, is a riveting, wildly entertaining, complex, and adrenalin-fueled art crime novel that is as intriguing as it is satisfying.
+Nick McCoy wants out of the art forgery business -- particularly since DCI Cromwell of Scotland Yard has been hot on his trail for decades, and their relentless cat-and-mouse game has grown tedious, at least for McCoy -- but not until he exacts revenge on the man who murdered his family many years ago.
+Kate O’Dade, McCoy’s former therapist and the only person who knows all of his secrets, comes to him for help after mysteriously receiving a painting of Matisse’s Open Window from an anonymous benefactor.
+This seemingly innocent meeting to determine its authenticity by McCoy sets off a chain of events that will take McCoy, O’Dade, Cromwell and his new team of investigators from San Diego to England, and from art forgery to murder.

-Rarely do you find such complex characters, intricate plot, a compelling subject, and cunning psychological jousting woven throughout such a memorable story like Sharpe does in Artist, Lover, Forger, Thief.
+Rarely do you find such complex characters; an intricate plot; compelling subject matter; and cunning psychological jousting woven throughout such a memorable story like Sharpe does in Artist, Lover, Forger, Thief.

 "A fast-paced and captivating page turner that reverberates with psychological and social relevance."